You have no items in your shopping cart.

 Time taken: 1 working day* (not including postal delivery time)

-Results of your acute hepatitis test will be e-mailed to you.
+Results of your acute hepatitis test will be e-mailed to you with a doctor's explanation of what the result means.

 Please note that this is not an instant home test.
 We will send you a blood test collection kit (by finger prick) and you will then send the sample to the laboratory in the postage-paid envelope that comes with it.
 Please watch this video on how to get a blood sample using a finger prick test before you order your test kit: Finger-prick blood test